galib19/galib19.github.io/_pages/about.md

   - /about.html
 ---

 I'm pursuing my Ph.D. in Computer Science at Michigan State University from Fall 2020.
 Currently, I'm working as a Graduate Research Assistant (GRA) in [DMiner Lab @ MSU](https://www.egr.msu.edu/~ptan/dminer/) under the supervision of [Dr. Pang-Ning Tan](https://www.cse.msu.edu/~ptan/).
-My research interests lie deep learning, Extreme Value Theory (EVT), tipping point in non-linear dynamics.
+My research interests lie in deep learning, spatio-temporal analysis, Extreme Value Theory (EVT), tipping point in non-linear dynamics.
 Specifically, I am working on developing novel deep learning algorithm for spatio-temporal and sequential data with the incorporation of Extreme Value Theory (EVT) and tipping point analysis in non-linear dynamics.

 Previously, I have completed my Master of Science (MSc.) and Bachelor of Science (BSc.) in Software Engineering from the Institute of Information Technology, University of Dhaka, Bangladesh.